 - Personalizing communication

-- Collecting customer feedback
+- Collecting feedback

-- Building trust by being honest
+- Building trust and transparency

-- Rewarding your customers
+- Appreciating customers

-- Using the right CRM software
+- Using the help of a CRM software

-Let’s go through each of the strategies.
+Let’s go through each of them.

 Getting to know your customers is not a simple task.
 But it is an essential part of increasing retention and revenue.
 There is, however, an easy technique you can try.